Shuruqa/fuzzy-guacamole/README.md

 ### Contribution
-- Design has been developed by (Rakesh Kumar)
+- The design has been developed by (Rakesh Kumar)

 ### Acknowledgment
 - Hat off to Anand Yadav (@anandy075) for the support